ArthurDEKA/QtDesigner-UI-Templates/README.md

 # MIT Licence:

-"The MIT license gives users express permission to reuse code for any purpose, sometimes even if code is part of proprietary software.
+"The MIT license gives users express permission to reuse code for any purpose, [...]
 As long as users include the original copy of the MIT license in their distribution, they can make any changes or modifications to the code to suit their own needs."
 (https://snyk.io)